 Worn-out tires are dangerous, especially in the summer, when hot wheels become more at risk for leaks, succumbing to sharp objects, and slipping on rainy roads.
-But it’s easy to check your tread–with Lincoln’s head!
-Insert a penny, upside down, into the groove; when the tread doesn’t cover the top of Lincoln’s head, it’s time for new tires.
+But it’s easy to check your tire tread–with Lincoln’s head!
+Start by inserting a penny, upside down, into the groove; when the tread doesn’t cover the top of Lincoln’s head, it’s time for new tires.
 Rotating your tires every 6,000 miles helps prevent uneven tire wear.
 Cracks, cuts, and bulges in the sidewall are all warning signs that can contribute to the need for new tires.

-Checking tire pressure is especially important in the summer, for fuel economy, safety, and to avoid blowouts, which become more likely as pavement heats up.
-It’s easy to check the air yourself, too.
+Checking tire pressure is especially important in the summer, for fuel economy, safety, and to avoid blowouts from hot pavement.
+It’s easy to check the air pressure yourself, too.
 A car’s recommended PSI (pounds per square inch) is located on the drivers-side doorjamb and a small personal pressure gauge can be found at any auto store for only about five dollars.

-Lastly, remember there’s five tires to care for–don’t forget to check the spare, too.
+Lastly, remember there are actually five tries to pay attention to – don’t forget to check the spare, too.

 A summer car-care kit goes a long way toward keeping you and your ride cool all summer long, inside and out.
-A sunshade, a cardboard or plastic screen that covers your windshield completely, blocks the sun from roasting the interior of your car.
+A sunshade, and a cardboard or plastic screen that covers your windshield completely, block the sun from roasting the interior of your car.

-It’s always a good idea to carry a gallon or two of water, in case your car or passengers overheat.
-Sunscreen, antihistamine, towels, and wipes will all help maintain your summer cool, inside and out.
+It’s always a good idea to carry a gallon or two of water in your vehicle, in case your car or passengers overheat.
+Sunscreen, antihistamine, towels, and wipes will also help maintain your summer cool, inside and out.

 Finally, Fix-a-Flat, a can of emergency foam used to temporarily fix a tire, can save the day on a long road trip or when you have a car full of kids you need to get out of the heat.

-From beaches to barbecues, these tips will keep you cruising coolly along every sun-soaked mile!
+From beaches to barbecues, these summer car care tips will keep you cruising coolly along every sun-soaked mile!

 Don’t hesitate to get your free auto transport quote.